 - Mailing includes actual cost of postage and shipping container.

-- If the requested number of records is large, the City may charge a deposit of up to ten percent of the estimated cost of an entire request before copying records.
+- If the requested number of records is large, the City may charge a deposit of up to 10% of the estimated cost of an entire request before copying records.
 Also, the City may provide the requested records in installments.

-For more information regarding requests for public records, view information provided by Washington's Attorney General.
+For more information regarding requests for public records, view public records information provided by Washington's Attorney General.